microsoft/mssql-scripter/doc/development_guide.md

     tox -e py36
     ```

-    Recommended: Recreate virtual environment to ensure you are not testing against cached changes.
+    **Recommended**: Recreate virtual environment on each run to ensure tests are not executing against cached changes.

     ```
     tox --recreate -e py27